MetOffice/CSET/docs/source/getting-started/visualise-recipe.rst

 In this tutorial we will investigate what is going on inside of a recipe, and visualise the *operators* inside.

-As in the previous tutorial use the ``cset cookbook`` command to find the "Mean Air Temperature Spatial Plot" recipe.
+As in the previous tutorial `download this example recipe file`_.

 We will now visualise the steps inside the recipe using the ``cset graph`` command.

 .. code-block:: bash

-    cset graph -r recipes/mean-air-temp-spatial-plot.yaml
+    cset graph -r air_temperature_spatial_plot.yaml

 This should open an image of a visualisation of the recipe.
 Each node is a step, or an *operator*, which does a single processing task.
 You can see that later